The 3 PM to 6 PM Survival Guide: How Working Parents Actually Coordinate After-School Activities for Multiple Kids

 • Your partner's non-negotiable windows (same exercise, shared document)

 Color-code by child.
 As one Mommy Poppins reviewer put it, color-coding is "almost essential once you have two or more kids in activities."
-This visual map reveals conflicts you cannot see when schedules live in separate mental compartments.
+This visual map reveals conflicts you can't see when schedules live in separate mental compartments.

 Step 2: Identify your conflict zones